 The Unison Arts Center is a collective aimed at promoting art of all practices and mediums, with a beautiful sculpture garden as well as hosting an array of workshops, concerts, and other sorts of events.
 Some of the galleries that can be found in the New Paltz area also offer exclusive viewing experiences of a wide range of artists, including the DM Weil Gallery, Unframed Artists Gallery, the Mark Gruber Gallery, among many more.

-Huguenot Street close to town is a well-preserved historic district, originally founded in 1894 by the Huguenot settlers from France and the Netherlands.
+Huguenot Street close to town is a well-preserved historic district that was occupied by the Huguenot settlers from France and the Netherlands.

 Its rich history and beautiful setting span over 10 acres, featuring 30 historic buildings.
 Historic infrastructure, like its reconstructed French church from 1717 and the preserved homes serve as a charming open-air educational museum.